DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-18-access-control-history.md

 Our default setting is that all users with access to Manage teacher training applications can read all applications to courses at their provider organisations.
 Permissions aren’t needed for this.

-For a short story of this, see our [Show and Tell slides](https://docs.google.com/presentation/d/12hs4Rqiw2argAST5lCVD7p4t3xTIrDenx8B0ttTQqZs/edit#slide=id.g7714d84945_0_339)
+For a short story of this, see our [show and tell slides](https://docs.google.com/presentation/d/12hs4Rqiw2argAST5lCVD7p4t3xTIrDenx8B0ttTQqZs)

 * [How UCAS works](#how-ucas-works)
 * [Research we've done](#research-we%E2%80%99ve-done)